GAchuzia/notes/flashcards/ANKI_EXPORT_README.md

 This script helps export Anki flashcards as text files that can be imported into Quizlet.

-> Note fro GAchuzia: `anki_export_script.py` and this `README.md` are all Cursor code, and while I wan't to try and veer away from AI, I just needed a quick fix for turning Anki cards -> Quizlet cards.
+> Note from GAchuzia: `anki_export_script.py` and this `README.md` are all Cursor code, and while I wan't to try and veer away from AI, I just needed a quick-fix for turning Anki cards -> Quizlet cards.
 My notes will not be AI generated, and neither will my flash cards, and I'll explicitly state when I do use AI.

 ## Prerequisites